June 12 - 18, 2016: Issue 267

 All of the above tells us we must do better, perhaps even outlines that restoration, returning what once was, must be placed higher than the coin of greed, even having this emphasised in what happens in the sorting of coins from grains of golden sand on this beautiful beach.
 Community is what counts, sandbagging until the proper addressing, which is not sticking the head in the sand, so to speak, has caused a shift back to 'flowing with it' not against it - these are ever tides.

-To Close - a few 'extras' of times and places gone - hopefully some bring a few much needed smiles.
-This Issue's Pictorial shares some of the images sent in by Readers, for the Record, again, of the Storm that came in June 2016.
+To Close - a few 'extras' of times and places gone.
+This Pictorial shares some of the images sent in by Readers, for the Record, again, of the Storm that came in June 2016.
 Updated this Issue with those that inundated our area over the weekend of February 8th to 10th, 2020 - HERE.

 By W. F. MACLEAN.